 being less than the amount you have requested.

-The department does not guarantee you will receive the full amount of financial assistance requested or the maximum level of funding.
-The level of financial assistance offered will be based on the overall significance of the proposed project, including
+The department does not guarantee you will receive the full amount of the grant requested or the maximum level of funding.
+The level of financial assistance offered will be based on the overall significance of the proposed project, including the benefits

 State Government funding for any project cannot exceed two thirds of the total project cost.